trafficlunar/blockmatic/generator/README.md

 > Deletes every unneeded texture in the `blocks` directory

-1. Run `node filter.js`
+1. Run `node scripts/filter.js`
 2. Every unneeded texture has been deleted

 ## resize.js

 > Resizes image files bigger than 16x16 (these files are usually for animations such as fire)

-1. Run `node resize.js`
+1. Run `node scripts/resize.js`
 2. Every file has been resized accordingly

-## averageColors.js
+## data.js

-> Calculates the average color for each texture and outputs it into a JSON file
+> Generates average colors, versions, names, ids, properties for blocks (NEEDS MANUAL EDITING AFTER!)

-1. Run `node averageColors.js`
+1. Run `node scripts/data.js`
 2. In the `data` directory there should be a JSON file generated
 3. Put that JSON file into `src/data`